 The adidas Adizero Boston 12 stands out among daily trainers primarily for its excellent stability, making it a reliable choice if you need solid underfoot support.
 However, while the shoe excels in stability, some competitors, like the Saucony Endorphin Speed 4, offer similar stability but with a more cushioned and responsive feel.

 Within Adidas's lineup, this shoe sits below the versatile adidas Adizero Evo SL, which provides superior cushioning, responsiveness, and a lighter build, making it better for racing despite lacking rods.
-If you need a true racing flat, look towards the more specialized super shoes like the lighter, faster adidas Adizero Adios Pro 3 or the newer adidas Adizero Adios Pro 4.
+If you want a dedicated option for your steady long runs, check out the adidas Adizero Prime X 2.0 STRUNG.
+If you need a true racing shoe, look towards the more specialized super shoes like the lighter, faster adidas Adizero Adios Pro 3 or the newer adidas Adizero Adios Pro 4.

 For more options, check out our recommendations for the best running shoes to find the perfect pair.